 14 Jacques Maritain.
 Three Reformers, p.
 195. (Scribners, 1929.)
-For a development of this distinction between individual and person this work of Maritain can profitably be read (pp. 14-28; also the notes).
+For a development of this distinction between individual and person this work of Maritain can profitably be read and and person this work of Maritain can profitably be read (pp. 14-28; also the notes).
 Likewise his Freedom in the Modern World, pp. 46-54 (Sheed and Ward, 1935).
 Be it noted that in quoting this author it is not intended to claim his support for the conclusions that follow.
 As a matter of fact he thinks differently.
 He is quoted because he gives an authoritative, reliable, and disinterested statement of the principles involved.

-18 I II, 21, 4 ad 3: "Homo non ordinatur ad communitatem politicam secundum omnia sua."
-16 I, 29, 3.
+15 I II, 21, 4 ad 3: "Homo non ordinatur ad communitatem politicam secundum omnia sua."
 17 Cfr.
 Pius XI, Divini Redemptoris: "Society is for man and not vice versa."
-Of course this axiom must be understood aright, according to the explanation given by the Pope. stood aright, according to the explanation given by the Pope.
+Of course this axiom must be understood aright, according to the explanation given by the Pope.
 It is not a justification of anarchy.
-Relevant to the present subject are these words "But on final analysis...
+Relevant to the present subject are these words "But on final analysis. . .
 Society is made for man, that he may recognize this reflection of God's perfection, and refer it in praise and adoration to the Creator.
 Only man, the human person, and not society in any form is endowed with reason and a morally free will."
 18 Maritain, op. cit., p.
-195. Note 28.
+195 Note 28.
 (Italics ours.)

-28 Leo XIII.
-Sapientiae Christianae.
+20 Leo XIII, Sapientiae Christianae.